-The goal of the Southeast New England Marina Trash Skimmer Project is threefold: reduce the amount of marine debris entering local waterways in the region; bring awareness to the types of debris and potential sources; and promote environmental stewardship among both residents and tourists.
+The goal of the Southeast New England Marina Trash Skimmer Project is threefold: reduce the amount of marine debris entering local waterways; bring awareness to the types of debris and potential sources; and promote environmental stewardship among both residents and tourists.

-Marina Trash Skimmers have successfully been used around the U.S., including four in Rhode Island, and are a highly effective method for removing marine debris in harbors, marinas and waterfronts.
+Marina Trash Skimmers have been successfully implemented around the United States as a highly effective method for removing marine debris in harbors, marinas, and waterfronts.
 What makes Marina Trash Skimmers such a valuable tool in mitigating the growing issue of plastic in our oceans is that they offer the last line of defense to capture debris that is getting washed off our streets and waterfronts before it is swept offshore.

-Clean Ocean Access is a not-for-profit organization with a mission of “action today so future generations can enjoy ocean activities”.
-COA has performed over 650 marine debris removals (coastal cleanups) around Aquidneck Island since September 2006 and removed over 120,000 pounds of small to medium size marine debris.
-After eight years of success with over 6,000 volunteers, they have shifted their focus towards a comprehensive approach that combines marine debris removal with prevention through education and engagement to eliminate plastic pollution and ocean litter.
+Clean Ocean Access is a not-for-profit organization with a mission of “action today so future generations can enjoy ocean activities.”
+COA has performed over 1,171 marine debris removals (coastal cleanups) around Aquidneck Island since September 2006 and removed over 170,000 pounds of marine debris with the help from over 15,212 dedicated volunteers.
+After years of success, they have shifted their focus towards a comprehensive approach that combines marine debris removal with prevention through education and engagement to eliminate plastic pollution and ocean litter.
 These programs are just a portion of COA’s long-term portfolio of efforts with a vision of a healthy ocean that is free of marine debris with water that is safe for all ocean activities and a shoreline that is accessible to the public.
 For more information, please visit www.cleanoceanaccess.org.